 How to access the data

 The secure microdata files represent the products with the highest level of detail and the largest sample size.
-They are protected by the highest level of access limitation and initially are available only to those assigned by ONS as Approved Researchers.
-Access to Census microdata samples is via the Secure Research Service (SRS) facilities at ONS sites in Newport, Titchfield, and London.
+They are protected by the highest level of access limitation and initially are available only to those assigned by ONS as Accredited Researchers.
+Access to Census microdata samples is via the Secure Research Service (SRS).
 Access to secure microdata samples for Northern Ireland only are also available to approved researchers via the NISRA secure environment; see the NISRA website for more on accessing that data.
 NRS is currently investigating options for providing researchers with access to secure census microdata products for Scotland in additional secure environments.

 - Secure Microdata User Guide (622.1 kB pdf)